Discover the Blue Jays Diet, From Acorns to Peanuts

 They have a particular fondness for acorns, beech nuts, and sunflower seeds.

-Acorns: Acorns are a staple in the blue jay's diet, especially during the fall.
+Acorns: Acorns are a staple in the diet, especially during the fall.

 They're known to cache acorns for the winter, helping them survive when food becomes scarce.